jotafeldmann/netflix-subtitle-shorcut/README.md

 # netflix-subtitle-shorcut
-A Netflix shortcut to make it easier to show and hide subtitles
+A Netflix shortcut to make it easier to show and hide subtitles on browsers.

 ## Disclaimer
 No guarantees.
 This software must not cause harm at all.
 Use it at your discretion.